Calathea-Z/Tamagochi-GA/README.md

 Technologies:
 To make this project work I learned about CSS animations, how to que up audio clips through the DOM, how to style CSS text-shadow, and how to store information in localStorage so that the information can be shared throughout a website.

+Challenges:
+The biggest challenge that I feel I had while while working on this game was writing concise code.
+I feel that my code could be better organized and more succinct.
+My biggest goal moving forward is to learn how to write more precisely.